Steven Ford

-Steven Meigs Ford (born May 19, 1956) is an American actor, and son of former U.S. President Gerald Ford and former First Lady Betty Ford.
+Steven Meigs Ford (born May 19, 1956) is an American actor, and the youngest son of former U.S. President Gerald Ford and former First Lady Betty Ford.
+He is perhaps best known for playing Andy Richards in the soap opera The Young and the Restless.

 Early life

 Ford is the third child and youngest son of former President Gerald Ford and former First Lady Betty Ford.
 Ford graduated from T. C. Williams High School in Alexandria, Virginia, on June 13, 1974, at which his father, then Vice President, gave the commencement address.
 Ford attended Utah State University, studying range management; while his older brother John Gardner (Jack) Ford studied forestry.
 Ford also attended California State Polytechnic University, Pomona and California Polytechnic State University, San Luis Obispo, where he studied equine studies.

 Career

 Ford was cast in the film Grease (1978) as Tom Chisum, but dropped out before filming began and was replaced by Lorenzo Lamas, citing stage fright.
 Ford joined the cast of The Young and the Restless in 1981, creating the role of Private Investigator Andy Richards.
 He was a regular member of the cast from 1981 to 1987 and briefly from 2002 to 2003.
-Ford has since appeared in minor roles in a number of films and television series, including Escape From New York, Babylon 5: In the Beginning, Armageddon, Black Hawk Down, Starship Troopers, When Harry Met Sally..., Heat, Contact, Transformers.
+Ford has since appeared in minor roles in a number of films and television series, including Escape from New York, Babylon 5: In the Beginning, Armageddon, Black Hawk Down, Starship Troopers, When Harry Met Sally..., Heat, Contact, and Transformers.
 From 1992 to 1993, he hosted the short-lived series Secret Service.